baltricks/my-ml-learning-blog/_posts/2021-01-05-first-image-classifier.md

 ---

 # Which problem to solve
-For my very first practice I followed the book I'm working with (*Deep Learning for Coders with fastai and PyTorch: AI Applications Without a PhD* by Jeremy Howard & Sylvain Gugger) and choose the **bear image classifier** as my first objective.
+For my very first practice I followed the book (*Deep Learning for Coders with fastai and PyTorch: AI Applications Without a PhD* by Jeremy Howard & Sylvain Gugger) and choose the **bear image classifier** as my first objective.

-Other ideas I had were image classifiers for birds or clouds.
+Other ideas I had were image classifiers for birds or trees.

 # The input data
 I used the DuckDuckGo search engine to find proper images in 3 categories as input data and stored them in the subfolders 'black', 'grizzly' and 'teddy'.
 Then I created a new notebook with Google Colab (stored in Google Drive) and set the runtime to GPU.
-I copied my input data into a data folder in my drive and checked the input path with:
+I copied my input data into a data folder on my drive and checked the input path with:
 ```python
 !ls drive/MyDrive/data/images/bears
 ```